 Depending on how foreclosure works in your state, the actual foreclosure may not show up on your credit report for a few weeks.
-If you apply for an apartment before the foreclosure is updated on your credit report, you have a better chance at getting approved.
+If you apply for an apartment before the foreclosure is updated on your credit report, you have a better chance of getting approved.
 (Late payments leading up to your foreclosure will probably still show on your credit report.)
 Timing it is tough since most people don't realize foreclosure is inevitable until it's happening.

 Protect Your Other Credit Accounts

 Keep the damage to your credit as minimal as possible by keeping up with payments all your other accounts.
 You may be able to explain away a foreclosure, for example, maybe your interest rate adjusted and your payments suddenly became unaffordable.
 It’s not as easy, however, to convince a landlord to rent to you with a foreclosure and multiple other delinquencies.
 Don’t give up on your credit score just because the foreclosure is in process.

 Make Enough Money